OpenHeartDevelopers/web.cemrg.demo/README.md

 # Calibration game developed using ChatGPT
-To start the game run in the `mini-game` folder the command `npm start`.
+To start the game run in the `web.cemrg.demo` folder the command `npm start`.